methodicalcloud/everythingshouldbevirtual.com/_posts/2012/2012-09-28-cacti-templates-for-windows.md

 ---
   title: Cacti Templates for Windows
   date: 2012-09-28 16:12:22
-excerpt: "Here are all of the different versions of my cacti templates.
-Grab the latest one."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

 Here are all of the different versions of my cacti templates.
 Grab the latest one.